phoenixframework/phoenix_live_dashboard/README.md

   * Request logging - See everything that was logged for certain requests

+The dashboard also works across nodes.
+If your nodes are connected via Distributed Erlang, then you can access information from node B while accessing the dashboard on node A.

 ## Installation

 To start using LiveDashboard, you will need three steps: